 Ever wake up on Sunday morning, post-whatever frenetic activity kept you up until 2AM the night before and...go back to bed?
 That was me this morning.
-Lola and Nikki, my [...]
+Lola and Nikki, my hypercats, politely allowed me an extra hour and a half before reminding me that sleepytime NEVER trumps breakfast.
+I stumbled into my what-if-you-were-in-a-car-accident-oh-gawd grubbies--it's studio day* today--and served [...]

-(originally published 4/3/2012) I opened the bedroom door yesterday morning and Lola strolled in, purring ecstatically, wearing my underpants on her head.
+(originally published 4/3/2012) [dropcap]I[/dropcap] opened the bedroom door yesterday morning and Lola strolled in, purring ecstatically, wearing my underpants on her head.
 (Yes, I took pictures and no, you can’t see them) I made a mental note to ALSO lock up the dirty laundry basket.
-These days all household objects, from art to razors, fall into one of these categories: Nailed down Museum-gel’d down Locked behind a door Cat toy (default) […]
+These days all household objects, from art to razors, fall into one of these categories: [...]

 This post starts with a sore toe, meanders through a lipstick-addicted cat and ends up at a very intriguing idea: Disruptive creativity.
 More about that later.
 In the meantime, I don't have gout.
 This is a good thing.
 You never realize how much toes do for you until one of them hurts abominably.
 Try getting up from the floor WITHOUT bending your big toe.
 (For the record, you balance yourself on both hands, swing your legs absolutely straightlegged until you're in a modified scissor-split, and then walk your body up on your heels.
 If you think that this not only looks absolutely stupid but also presents the world with an extended view of your backside, well, you're entirely right.)